-In this chapter you’ll learn 11 very simple ways to gently change how you think and feel – our techniques.
+In this chapter you’ll learn 11 techniques, or tools to gently change how you think and feel – our techniques.

 Albert Einstein famously defined insanity as: “doing the same thing over and over again and expecting different results.”